-It is that time of year where the temperature starts to rise and we open the windows to let the fresh air in.
+It is that time of year where the temperature starts to rise, and we open the windows to let the fresh air in.
 Spring cleaning seems to be a rite of passage for those of us in New England.
 Smelling the spring air waft through your living space is a wonderful moment as it signals that warmer days are upon us.
-As spring fever sets in we work to put away winter clothes and to sweep away the thoughts of a cold winter.
+As spring fever sets in, we work to put away winter clothes and to sweep away the thoughts of a cold winter.

 Spring often represents new beginnings and a fresh start.
 It is an exciting time where the world comes alive again.
 This year not only did our household start spring cleaning early (shout out here to my wife!)
 I took it upon myself to clear out my phone!
 Yes-my electronic device received a thorough cleaning.
-In many respects digital clutter is just as bad as physical clutter.
-It distracts our mind, makes things harder to find and can cause stress with the sense of being overwhelmed.
+In many respects, digital clutter is just as bad as physical clutter.
+It distracts our mind, makes things harder to find, and can cause stress with the sense of being overwhelmed.

-In my digital declutter effort I focused on two areas; unused applications and photos.
+In my digital declutter effort, I focused on two areas; unused applications and photos.
 What a world of difference this effort has made.
-I can now see the background photo on my phone and I can easily locate the applications I regularly use.
+I can now see the background photo on my phone, and I can easily locate the applications I regularly use.
 Also, removing all photos (delete or back-up) that held no value makes all of my favorite photos easier to find (imagine trying to find your kids in a larger crowd…so much easier when the crowd is gone!).

 - Humans can know themselves.
 We can use our reason to examine out unconscious beliefs and values.

 - Humans can change themselves.
 We can use our reason to change our beliefs.
-This will change our emotions, because our emotions follow our beliefs.
+This will change our emotions because our emotions follow our beliefs.

-- Humans can consciously create new habits of thinking, feeling and acting.
+- Humans can consciously create new habits of thinking, feeling, and acting.

 - If we follow philosophy as a way of life, we can live more flourishing lives.

 You’re going to realize it one day- that happiness was never about your job or your degree or being in a relationship.
-Happiness was never about following in the footsteps of all of those who came before you; it was never about being like the others.
+Happiness was never about following in the footsteps of all those who came before you; it was never about being like the others.
 One day, you’re going to see it- that happiness was always about the discovery, the hope, the listening to your heart and following it wherever it chose to go.
 Happiness was always about being kinder to yourself; it was always about embracing the person you were becoming.
-One day, you will understand that happiness was always about learning how to live with yourself, that your happiness was never in the hands of others.
+One day, you will understand that happiness was always about learning how to live with yourself, that your happiness was never in others’ hands.
 It was always about you.
 It was always about you.